What is a Driving School?

 Safety of the event is of the utmost importance.
 Driver conduct will be diligently monitored throughout the day by the staff, instructors, and corner workers.
 Infractions of the rules will not be tolerated, and will likely result in dismissal from the school.

-To satisfy IRS rules we require that all applicants be current BMW CCA members.
 You don’t need to own a BMW to be part of the club and participate in our Driving Events!
 We offer a huge variety of events to our community all across the country, making club membership a rewarding and worthwhile experience.
+Annual membership costs $48 and includes a subscription to the fantatic BMW CCA magazine, Roundel.

 If you are not a member you can apply at the link below and then return to this page and enter your new membership number.
 The BMW CCA website will provide your membership number immediately with your enrollment.

-Please register using the Boston Chapter Online Event Registration system.
-Your online entry date determines your priority.
-When you use the online system to register for the school, you are not yet accepted for the school.
+Please register using Motorsport Reg at http://www.boston-bmwcca.motorsportreg.com.
+When you register for the school, you are not yet accepted for the school.
 The event coordinator and registrar determine who is accepted into this school.
-If you are accepted into this school, you will be notified by email.
+If you are accepted into this school, you will be notified by email and your credit card will be charged.

 Cancellation and Refund Policy